agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

 ### Farmhouse Token Marketplace

-Similar to land tokens, farmhouse tokens can be traded on the secondary market:
+Similar to Fields tokens, farmhouse tokens can be traded on the secondary market:

 1. **Buying Farmhouse Tokens**:
    - Navigate to "Marketplace" > "Farmhouse Tokens".